guimatheus92/Bot_BombCrypto/README.md

     .
     └── Bot_BombCrypto
         ├── main.py                     # setup our app
         ├── bot.py                      # all bot movements
         ├── controllers.py              # all controllers to help the bot to run ├── config.yaml                 # all configurations and options to run └── logs                        # all log files are saved daily here └── static
             ├── img
                 ├── game                # all images related to game to run the bot ├── readme              # all images related to repository

 ## Tutorial

 The tutorial on how to install and use this bot can be found on [GitHub Wiki](https://github.com/guimatheus92/Bot_BombCrypto/wiki/How-to-execute-BombCrypto-bot "GitHub Wiki") page.

+##### Some settings can be changed in the config.yaml file.
+If you change it, don't forget to restar the bot so that the new settings are activated.

 ## Changelog